 Emotion is more powerful than reason.
 And you can trigger these emotions to improve your email marketing results.

 We have previously written about the nice little helpers that are trigger words, aka power words, and shared some tips on how to increase email open rate by using them in email subject lines.
-In this article, we’ll go deeper into what trigger words are, what science says about their effectiveness, and how you can use them to enjoy a boost in email open rates.
+In this article, we’ll go deeper into what trigger words are, give you an emotional triggers list, discuss what science says about their effectiveness, and how you can use them to enjoy a boost in email open rates.

 - What is a trigger word?